GaussGlobalMachines/AeonNet/README.md

 - NPM

 ## What is next
-- Integration of NFTs with the Time locked Dynamic Decentralised Exchange
+- Completion of UI and UX for the Versatile Value Token Exchange

 ## References on Time Locks
 - Hashed Time Locked Contracts > https://www.investopedia.com/terms/h/hashed-timelock-contract.asp